 Tacky tourist traps make me want to run screaming back to the countryside.
 Thankfully, Tavira has managed to avoid such horrors despite being in the Algarve, i.e. Portugal’s most popular region for tourists and expats.
-Unspoilt and decidedly laid back, this is one of my favourite towns in this southern region.
-It may be quiet but there are still plenty of things to do in Tavira.
+Although unspoilt and decidedly laid back, there are still plenty of things to do in Tavira.

 Rich in history and culture, Tavira is the perfect place to take your time and soak up the peaceful atmosphere.